 resulting in a development proposal in November 1977 [B].

 The CIA subsequently gave the green light for development of what

-The NRP spends most of 1978 on the development of the various parts
+The NRP spent most of 1978 on the development of the various parts

 of the system, whilst simultaneously fine-tuning the analysis.

-In February 1979, the NRP is ready and submits the final version of
+In February 1979, the NRP was ready and submitted the final version of

 their extended analysis in a 28 page report, complete with full circuit